Why should schools choose The Virtual Care Group?

-We provide a way to access services when it’s not easy to find a therapist or physician nearby or when struggling to fit appointments into a busy schedule.
-Online visits allow you to see licensed providers from the comfort of your own home.
+We provide a way for students, faculty, and staff to access healthcare services when it’s not easy to find a therapist, psychiatrist, or physician nearby, or when it’s a struggle to fit appointments into a busy schedule.
+Online visits allow for those in need to get care from licensed providers, anytime, anywhere.

-Depending on your plan, you’ll be connected to our national network of licensed therapists and/or board-certified physicians.
-Our providers have a wide variety of specialties and some offer their services in multiple languages.
+Depending on the school’s plan, students, faculty, and staff will be connected to our nationwide network of licensed therapists, psychiatrists, and/or board-certified physicians.
+Our providers have a wide variety of specialties and many offer their services in multiple languages.